liqotech/liqo/README.md

 curl -L https://get.liqo.io | bash -s
 ```

 Wait that all containers are up and running (around 30 seconds).
-When a new virtual-kubelet pops out, a new node modeling the remote cluster is present
+When a new virtual-kubelet pops out, a new node modeling the remote cluster is present and ready to receive pods.
+Check it out with:

 ```bash
 kubectl get no -o wide